THOMASELOVE/500-classes-2025/class07/README.md

 3. For Class 8, read the following:
     - Rosenbaum *Causal Inference* through Chapter 7.
     - Read [Whitehouse 2007](https://github.com/THOMASELOVE/500-sources/blob/main/articles/Whitehouse%202007%20WSJ%20Economics%20and%20Autism.pdf), and skim [Landrum and Ayanian 2001](https://github.com/THOMASELOVE/500-sources/blob/main/articles/Landrum%20and%20Ayanian%202001%20Propensity%20Scores%20and%20Instrumental%20Variables.pdf) as well as [Tanenbaum 2017](https://github.com/THOMASELOVE/500-sources/blob/main/articles/Tanenbaum_2017_extra.pdf)
+    - The pre-recorded lecture for Class 8 is about 28 minutes long.
+The link is available in the usual space.

 ## Sensitivity Spreadsheet Information is in our Shared Drive